Video: How to Cut Down a Tree

-You can remove a stump by renting a power stump grinder, but another way is to buy a can of stump remover (available at most garden or home centers).
-Most brands are made of powdered potassium nitrate, which speeds up the rotting process.
+You can remove a stump by renting a power stump grinder, but another way is to buy a can of tree stump removal (available at most garden or home centers).
+Most tree stump killer brands are made of powdered potassium nitrate, which speeds up the rotting process.
 You simply pour the granules into drilled holes and fill the holes with water.
 The stump will become pretty spongy after four to six weeks.
 Keep kids and pets away.
 Then you can break out the rotten wood with an ax.

 We suggest the ax method for finishing the job.
-Stump removers work only on seasoned (older) stumps that have been dead for a year or so, not freshly cut tree stumps.
+Tree stump removal works only on seasoned (older) stumps that have been dead for a year or so, not freshly cut tree stumps.